ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 ---

-Hello, you're probably here because I linked this after I rambled upon how someone can improve their software skills as a researcher.
+Hello!
+You're probably here because I linked this right after rambling upon how you can improve your software skills as a researcher.
 Maybe our conversation went this way:

 <!-- illustrate this instead?? -->